As an Amazon Associate I earn from qualifying purchases.

 - Hardgoods are harder to source as many thrift store have mainly clothing.
 This is generally true.
 However, it is only a problem if you are stuck on sourcing only at thrift stores.
 Hardgoods are actually much more profitable than clothing if you source on Craigslist, Yardsales, Antique Malls, etc. In fact, check out our list of Sourcing Alternatives to Thrift Stores if you want to really get going.
 One of the best things about selling hardgoods is that you can source them pretty much anywhere if you’re clever.
 If you want to sell t-shirts on eBay, they better be darn good t-shirts and you can rest assured that you’re not sourcing them at Walmart.
 If you’re sourcing non-clothing, though, it doesn’t make any difference to someone if the printer ink you’re selling was on clearance at Walmart, on a table at a yard sale, or straight from Best Buy.
 The item becomes much more important than the brand and, if you become adept at recognizing good deals, you will have a limitless supply of non-clothing inventory to sell!

 So let’s talk about some of the most profitable types of items that we pick up when we source:

 The Best Things to Sell on eBay for Profit

 We find sealed ink and toner cartridges with amazing regularity at thrift stores.
 Selling printer ink on eBay can be an extremely profitable venture if you just make sure to do a few things right!
 In fact, we also routinely buy ink that is on 75% off clearance at Walmart, Target, etc. as we can easily double our money on it.
-If that doesn’t sounds like an easy thing to resell on eBay, I don’t know what does!
+If that doesn’t sound like an easy thing to resell on eBay, I don’t know what does!